pmpetit/pglinter/docs/index.md

 Database linting and analysis for PostgreSQL
 ===============================================================================

-`PG Linter` is a PostgreSQL extension that analyzes your database for potential issues, performance problems, and best practice violations.
+`pg_linter` is a PostgreSQL extension that analyzes your database for potential issues, performance problems, and best practice violations.
 Written in Rust using pgrx, it provides deep integration with PostgreSQL for efficient database analysis.

 The project has a **rule-based approach** to database analysis.
 This means you can enable or disable specific rules and configure thresholds to match your organization's standards and requirements.